Get Your Business Dispute Case Packet — Skip the $14K Lawyer

 4. Are local arbitrators available in Oak Island?

-While Oak Island relies on regional arbitration providers, experienced arbitrators familiar with local industries and North Carolina law are accessible through regional legal and arbitration organizations.
+While Oak Island relies on regional arbitration providers, experienced arbitrators familiar at a local employer and North Carolina law are accessible through regional legal and arbitration organizations.

 5. How does arbitration help maintain business relationships?